webaware/inspect-gravityforms/readme.txt

 * MailChimp
 * Campaign Monitor
 * Help Scout
+* any other registered feeds using the Gravity Forms Add-on framework

 With more tests to come.
 It does it by adding a set of icons next to the actions links under each form name in the forms list.